numericcal/NetOptExample/README.md

 # NetOptExample

 This demo contains the result of running Numericcal NetOptimizer on Mobilenet trained using CIFAR10 dataset.
-The NetOptimizer automatically remove redundant expressiveness in the network, resulting in a much smaller/faster model without sacrificing accuracy.
+The NetOptimizer performs size/accuracy trade-off automatically.
+This process often uncovers redundant expressiveness in the network, which can then be substantially reduced in size without losing accuracy.
+Such an example is given in this repo.

 ## Included Mobilenet Models
 There are two models in the repo: the original mobilenet trained to 92.17% accuracy and a pruned version at 92.37% accuracy (improved accuracy due to regularizing effect of pruning).
-The NetOptimizer actually can produce even smaller models whose accuracy is lower than the original, they are not included in this demo repo.
+The pruned network is about 10x smaller than the original model and depending on the underlying libraries, can be 7-8x faster.
-The pruned version is about 10x smaller than the original model and depending on the underlying libraries, can be 7-8x faster.
+As mentioned earlier, the NetOptimizer actually explore the size/accuracy trade-off and it has generated even smaller/faster models at the cost of lower accuracy.
+For simplicity's sake, they are not included in this demo repo.

 ## Running and Testing the Models